 Did you know the battery in your Pedego electric bike is made of the same material that’s in your laptop, cell phone and electric car?
-Lithium battery technology has come a long way in the past decade and it’s now what powers many of our electronics.
-What you might not know is there are easy things you can do to maintain lithium batteries and prolong their lifespan.
-In most cases, you can expect a battery to last between 3 and 5 years if it is well maintained.
-(A lithium battery will slowly lose its capacity over time, even if it’s not used.)
-Pedego offers a full 2-year replacement warranty on all its batteries, which is testimony to how well we believe our lithium batteries are made.
-But obviously it’s preferable to have your lithium battery last a full five years.
+Lithium-ion battery technology has come a long way in the past decade and it’s now what powers many of our electronics.
+What you might not know is there are easy things you can do to maintain lithium-ion batteries and prolong their lifespan.
+In most cases, you should expect a battery to last up to 5 years if it is well maintained.
+(A lithium-ion battery will slowly lose its capacity over time, even if it’s not used.)
+Pedego batteries are covered by a 5-year prorated warranty which is testimony to how well we believe our lithium-ion batteries are made.

-In this “How To Take Care Of Your Lithium Battery” article, we’re going to look at easy things you can do to help improve the performance and lifespan of the lithium battery that powers your electric bike (and all other lithium batteries for that matter).
+In this “How To Take Care Of Your Lithium-ion Battery” article, we’re going to look at easy things you can do to help improve the performance and lifespan of the lithium-ion battery that powers your electric bike (and all other lithium-ion batteries for that matter).

-Don’t Let Your Lithium Battery Get Too Hot
+Don’t Let Your Lithium-ion Battery Get Too Hot

-Don’t Store A Lithium Battery Fully Charged, Or Totally Depleted
+Don’t Store A Lithium-ion Battery Fully Charged, Or Totally Depleted

-Contrary to old beliefs, it’s not a good idea to completely discharge your lithium batteries.
+Contrary to old beliefs, it’s not a good idea to completely discharge your lithium-ion batteries on a regular basis.
 This has been proven by various research and you can read an excellent paper about it here.
-Instead, partial discharges with regular top-ups are recommended to extend the lifespan of lithium batteries.
+Instead, partial discharges with regular top-ups are recommended to extend the lifespan of lithium-ion batteries.
 The occasional full discharge isn’t a big problem but doing so regularly will have a negative impact on the cells.